 The majority of Chanhassen's water supply comes from the Prairie du Chien-Jordan aquifer.

 The WaterWise Program helps residents, business owners, and organizations reduce water usage throughout Chanhassen.
 Water use has continued to rise each year within the city, partly due to increased population and partly due to increased demand in general.
 The highest use occurs in the summer when thousands of irrigation systems are pumping drinking water to spray on lawns.
 This puts unneeded stress on the aquifers we draw from and costs taxpayers as extra wells and systems are built to meet the demand for water during peak times.

 The WaterWise Program offers educational opportunities and incentives to reduce water usage at home and at work.
 Saving water at home saves you money.
 Check out these links on ways to use water more efficiently.

-The City is also offering rebates on WaterSense certified toilets and irrigation controllers as well as Energy Star clothes washers.
+The City is also offering rebates on WaterSense certified toilets and irrigation controllers as well as Energy Star clothes washers and dishwashers.
 You can find out program details with the link below and find products that meet the requirements.

 - Energy Star Certified Products

 - City of Chanhassen WaterWise Program Information

 Need a little help explaining the importance of conserving water to kids; not only the benefits it has on saving money but on the earth as well?
 Check out the articles below and the cool Water Cycle Diagram.

 April Showers Bring Rain Barrels!
 Rain barrels are now available through the Riley-Purgatory-Bluff Creek Watershed District and the Recycling Association of Minnesota.
 Click here to order one today!